Recall of learning and iteration

 it up.
 This could be thousands of places in the cortex.
 Not only that

 but these same junctures could also be part of other memories.

 memory.
 If our memories are, as suggested, complex webs of

-connections of neurons scattered across the cortex, then repetition
+connections of neurons scattered across the cortex, then iteration of

 would accomplish two things simultaneously.
 It would strengthen the